bbenchoff/Babelscope/README.md

 ![screencaps of emulators running after 100,000 steps](https://bbenchoff.github.io/images/Bablescope/rom_mosaic.png)

+These are about what you would expect.
+There's some interesting visual output, but it's _just random data_.
+There's nothing interesting going on here.
+I already proved this could happen with the Finite Atari Machine, and the 'protogames' from that looked cooler anyway.

+Consider this a verification of the technique, but an absolute failure of doing anything cool.
+An actual in-browser emulation of some of these programs is available [on my website](https://bbenchoff.github.io/pages/Babelscope.html).

 # Experiment 2: Discovering A Sorting Algorithm

 The idea of this is simple.
-I generate billions of programs filled with random data, except for `[8 3 6 1 7 2 5 4]` at memory locations `0x300 to 0x307` and every other 8-byte memory location until `0xEF8`.
-I am effectively populating the program with 384 different arrays.
-I inspect these programs while they're running.
-If I ever get `[1 2 3 4 5 6 7 8]` or `[8 7 6 5 4 3 2 1]` at any memory location, I may have found a sorting algorithm.
-I might rediscover quicksort.
-I may find something else entirely.
-Who knows.
+I generate billions of programs filled with random data, except for `[8 3 6 1 7 2 5 4]` stored in the CHIP-8 registers.
+V0 (register zero) stores a value of 8, V1 (register 1) stores a value of 3... all the way up to V7 (register 7), which stores a value of 4.
+Now fill the program with random data, and emulate it.
+Every few cycles, check the values of the registers to see if the entire thing is sorted (either `[1 2 3 4 5 6 7 8]` or `[8 7 6 5 4 3 2 1]`), or any sub-strings are sorted `[8 7 6 5 1 4 3 2]` -- the first four items are sorted in reverse order.

 ## Method